cogcompneuro/docs/docs/2025/Extended Abstracts/Submission guidelines.md

 ### **Do references count towards the 2-page limit?** {#do-references-count-towards-the-2-page-limit?}

-* No.
+- No.

 ### **How should I format equations?** {#how-should-i-format-equations?}

 We don't prescribe a particular format.
 The APA standard is OK, for example.

-*
+-

 ### **Can I preprint the manuscript that I plan to submit to CCN?** {#can-i-preprint-the-manuscript-that-i-plan-to-submit-to-ccn?}

-*
+-
-* Papers to both tracks must be submitted fully anonymized.
-Authors may disseminate their work publicly under their names (e.g., on a preprint server), but are asked to refrain from publicizing (*e.g.*, on social media) work under review at CCN until CCN decisions are released for all tracks (May 20th, 2025\) to prevent accidental de-anonymization during the review process.
+- Papers to both tracks must be submitted fully anonymized.
+Authors may disseminate their work publicly under their names (e.g., on a preprint server), but are asked to refrain from publicizing (_e.g._, on social media) work under review at CCN until CCN decisions are released for all tracks (May 20th, 2025\) to prevent accidental de-anonymization during the review process.

-### **Can I submit my manuscript to another publication venue (*e.g.*, a conference or journal) or submit such a manuscript to the Extended Abstracts track?** {#can-i-submit-my-manuscript-to-another-publication-venue-(e.g.,-a-conference-or-journal)-or-submit-such-a-manuscript-to-the-extended-abstracts-track?}
+### **Can I submit my manuscript to another publication venue (_e.g._, a conference or journal) or submit such a manuscript to the Extended Abstracts track?** {#can-i-submit-my-manuscript-to-another-publication-venue-(e.g.,-a-conference-or-journal)-or-submit-such-a-manuscript-to-the-extended-abstracts-track?}

-* The Extended Abstracts track does not allow the submission of manuscripts that have been published elsewhere.
+- The Extended Abstracts track does not allow the submission of manuscripts that have been published elsewhere.
 The Extended Abstracts track does however allow manuscripts that are under review elsewhere (“concurrent” or “dual” submissions), unlike the Proceedings track.
 Accepted Extended Abstracts will not receive a DOI assignment this year.
-*
+-

 ### **Should I submit my Proceedings submission to the Extended Abstracts track?** {#should-i-submit-my-proceedings-submission-to-the-extended-abstracts-track?}